meilisearch/strapi-plugin-meilisearch-v4/README.md

 #### Using the plugin page

-You can add you Meilisearch credentials in the `settings` tab on the Meilisearch plugin page.
+You can add your Meilisearch credentials in the `settings` tab on the Meilisearch plugin page.

 For example, using the credentials from the section above: [`Run Meilisearch`](#-run-meilisearch), the following screen shows where the information should be.